garfix/nligems/doc/website/aspects.md

 * the user may tell it to the system
 * the system may deduce it

+## Ease of Configuration

+How hard is it for a user to setup and maintain this module?

 ## Portability

 How easy is it to use this part of the system in another domain, another language, another database?